Zenseact Open Dataset: A large-scale and diverse multimodal dataset for autonomous driving: Zenseact Open Dataset

 \subsection{Calibration and coordinate systems}

 To avoid drift over time and to achieve good cross-modality data alignment, all sensors are carefully and regularly synchronized and calibrated with regard to the specified ISO-8855 reference coordinate system during the data collection process.
 The origin of the reference coordinate system is at a fixed point relative to the vehicle chassis such that it appears in the center of the rear axle, given identical load conditions as during calibration.
 Under these conditions, it has the axes $X$-forward, $Y$-left, and $Z$-up.
-Calibration is provided per date for each data collection car, containing all the required information (\eg, intrinsic and extrinsic calibration) to transform data between any two sensors.
+Individual sensor calibrations are provided for each datapoint, containing all the required information (\eg, intrinsic and extrinsic calibration) to transform data between any two sensors.
 Moreover, functionalities for coordinate transformations and projections are available in the development kit.